-It can be bought in souvenir shops, supermarkets, markets and even by ambulant vendors in the different bus lines.
+It can be bought in souvenir shops, supermarkets, markets, and even by ambulant vendors at the different bus lines.

 In this post we'll cover:

 - 6 FAQs